 OPERATE: DIGITIZING INFRASTRUCTURE ASSETS

-Digitization is inevitable and is already happening in certain asset classes.
-As end-to-end optimization, IoT, and digital twins become mainstream, the way we design, deliver, operate, and maintain our infrastructure will be radically different.
-In addition, infrastructure “customers” are demanding the same experience they receive from already digitized services.
+Digitization is inevitable and is varying states of maturity in different asset classes.
+As end-to-end optimization, IoT, and digital twins become mainstream, the way we design, deliver, operate, and maintain our infrastructure will be radically different—and customers will demand the same experience they receive from existing digitized sectors.
 What needs to be done to accelerate digitization across all asset classes?
 What are the individual and institutional capabilities needed to make persistent use of digital assets?
 Is the case for digital twins as strong as we have been led to believe?